Rape allegation: Investigate COZA Pastor, Fatoyinbo, lawyers urge police - Vanguard News

+Lagos, 11 other states refuse to publish 2019 budget despite World Bank’s N228.7bn Per-State incentive — BudgIT

-Recall that Dakolo accused Fatoyimbo, the Senior Pastror, Commonwealth of Zion Assembly (COZA), of sexually abusing and raping her.
+Dakolo accused Fatoyimbo, the Senior Pastror, Commonwealth of Zion Assembly (COZA), of raping her.

 She had claimed that the incident resulted in loss of virtue, face and also exposed her to ridicule and trauma.